ironstar-io/testcafe-drupal/README.md

     add: {
       path: "/admin/people/create"
     }
+  },
+  message: {
+    selectors: {
+      status: ".messages--status",
+      error: ".messages--error"
     }
+  }
 };
 ```

 ## Running tests

-To run all tests on Chrome Headless run the following command from the Drupal TestCafe project directory:
+To run all tests on Chrome Headless run the following command from the `{PROJECT_ROOT}` directory:

 ```
 // Run all tests using Chrome Headless.